12 Hours Napier

 Start your walking tour of Ahuriri at the picture-perfect beach with the best boardwalk in Hawke’s Bay.
 Where Nelson Quay meets Hardinge Road in Ahuriri, you will find a stunning, swim-safe little beach that you will love.
 Feed the mind as you unwind with a walk, watch the fishermen on the wharf and explore the rocky shore.

 Ahuriri is an area steeped in history, but with a contemporary edge.
 The infamous National Tobacco Company Building displays an oddly successful blend of art nouveau tipped with roses adorning an art deco sunburst.
-It somehow just works and there is so much detail to take in.
 Open to the public on weekdays, enjoy the wooden doors carved by Walter Isaac Marquand of Hastings, and the elaborate dome.
 The arch in the square is pure Louis Sullivan art deco… and if the history and artists don’t get you going, the overall aesthetics will.

 173 Marine Parade, Napier South, Napier

-Contemporary in style, serving healthy yet hearty food, and something for those indulgence days too.
-Careful consideration has gone into the layout of Albion Canteen, as well as the menu and your experience begins as soon as you walk through the doors.
+Contemporary in style, serving healthy yet hearty food, and something for those indulgent days, too.
+Careful consideration has gone into the layout of Albion Canteen, as well as the menu and experience.
 If you’re coffee’d out, quench your thirst with a freshly squeezed juice from the proud local produce, or fuel with kombucha or a creamy smoothie.
 Healthy never tasted so good, and Albion Canteen’s cabinet is packed full of tempting cakes and bakes.

 12pm: Culture at Space Napier